jessepav/lacygoill-wiki-backup/vim/regex.md

     0.12 , 0.15 , "this is a string" , "this is a string, with, many, commas,"

-The key  idea, is that  you can  uniquely describe a  comma outside a  string by expressing  the fact  that it's  preceded by  0 or  more alternation  of strings (`"[^"]*"`) and not-a-strings (`[^"]`).
+The key  idea, is that  you can  uniquely describe a  comma outside a  string by expressing the  fact that  it's preceded  by 0 or  more alternatives  of strings (`"[^"]*"`) and not-a-strings (`[^"]`).
 This description  won't match  a comma  inside a string,  because there  will be half-a-string at the end: